Bria-AI/FIBO/src/fine_tuning/README.md

 ### Prompt Format

-The `--structered_prompt_path` should point to a JSON file with a structured prompt in the same format as your training captions:
+The `--structered_prompt_path` argument should point to a JSON file containing a structured prompt.
+This prompt should use the same format as the captions you used for training.
+If your training set included certain fields with repeating content, or a recurring trigger word, make sure to also include those in your generation prompt for best results.

 ```json
 {